-For Rent Controlled Apartments, with the exception of the one-fortieth (1/40) charge for the owner purchased and installed brand new air conditioner, the owner must apply to DHCR before collecting any of these charges.
-An owner may apply to the DHCR by submitting the "Owner's Application for a Rent Increase Based on Increased Services, Furnishing or Equipment", (DHCR form RA-79B).
+For Rent Controlled Apartments, with the exception of the one-fortieth charge for the owner purchased and installed brand new air conditioner, the owner must apply to the DHCR before collecting any of these charges.
+An owner may apply to the DHCR by submitting the "Owner's Notice of a Rent Increase Based on Increased Services/New Furnishings/Equipment/Painting; and Tenant's Statement of Consent - Owner's Application for Air Conditioner Charges or For an Increase in Maximum Rent for Painting," (DHCR form RN-79b).
 The increase is not collectible until an order to increase the rent is issued by the DHCR.
-Where prior to October 1, 1994, collection of an air conditioner charge was ordered and approved in a specified dollar amount, that charge remains in effect for the current year.
+Where prior to October 1, 1996, collection of an air conditioner charge was ordered and approved in a specified dollar amount, that charge remains in effect for the current year.

 The electrical inclusion charge and the \$5.00 per month charge for a tenant purchased and installed air conditioner in an electrical exclusion rent controlled apartment become part of the maximum collectible rent, but they do not affect the compounding of the maximum base rent.

-For air conditioners initially installed prior to October 1, 1985, the permissible charge is dependent upon the lawful practice then in effect.
+For Rent Stabilized and Rent Controlled apartments, for air conditioners initially installed prior to October 1, 1985, the permissible charge is dependent upon the lawful practice then in effect.

-Lula M. Anderson Deputy Commissioner for Rent Administration
+Paul A. RoldanDeputy Commissioner for Rent Administration